jdoleary/Spellmasons/docs/TasksCurrent.md

     - Bug: When you pull a guy and he actually gets to you, and then you move, you "carry" him
     - Task: An ally that has died at all (even if ressed) should lose their upgrade priviledge
 ---
+- (M) ART TASK: Add wall sides to ground tiles images that are below ghost walls
 - More player colors
 - Allow pickups to be stored in inventory
 - (H) Game Balance